 Before you jump to conclusion, keep in mind that all Australian Shepherds are different.
+In addition, environments and training often make a huge difference in how well these dogs get along with other pets.
 It’s why some get along well with cats while others don’t.

 RECOMMENDED: Owner’s Guide to Australian Shepherds